- What is Organisation Design?

-The Competing Values Framework (CVF) was developed by Robert Quinn, Kim Cameron, and other Michigan faculty, and has been widely adopted and is often at the basis of several other models.
+The Competing Values Framework (CVF) was developed by Robert Quinn, Kim Cameron, and other Michigan faculty, and has been widely adopted and is often the basis of several other models.

 The CVF acknowledges a fundamental paradox of leadership that is tied to two key tensions found in all organizations: teams, and individuals (Cameron and Quinn, 2005).
 The first is the need to foster things like collaboration, harmony, and positive relationships (yellow) on the one hand, and the competing need to drive effort, goal achievement, and results (blue) on the other.
 The second is the urgency with which leaders must establish stability, control, and integration (red), while at the same time aggressively pursuing innovation, change, and learning (green).

 Navigating these fundamental tensions and achieving the appropriate balance is the key role of leadership.
 The four types crystallise several different consequences from a Cultural point of view, but also in terms of Leadership styles and Effectiveness Theory within their organisations.

 In 2014 a book by the same authors addressed these more in detail: Competing Values Leadership.

 Complexity leadership theory (CLT) focuses on emergent processes within complex systems and suggests that leadership needs to operate at all levels in a process-oriented, contextual, and interactive fashion The model emphasizes the importance of social interactions within organizations yet also illustrates the key role of the leader in enabling change.
 The model is based on Systems Theory assumption, and is currently being and rejects the idea of Leadership as a linear process.
 It is based on the strong assumption of an external VUCA environment (Uhl-Bien and Arena, 2018).